 Unlike Netflow, which captures just the IP and port data, packet capture methods analyze entire packets and can determine what is happening in the individual packets.
 Network Packet Capture can lead to discovery of applications, services, and their inter-relationships.
-However, packet capture has some major disadvantages:
+However, packet capture has some limitations:

-- It is tremendously expensive, resource-intensive, and time-consuming.
+- It can be resource intensive.
 One method of packet capture is to mirror every switch port and connect listening servers to those switch ports.
 This method requires duplicating every switch port.
 A second method is to put a server inline (similar to a network tap).
 One needs a separate server for every path to be analyzed.

 - Like NetFlow, packet capture can’t “see” application interactions inside a physical/virtual/cloud server.
 NetFlow can only see interactions that go through the router.
 So, many dependencies will be missed.

 - While packet capture works well for physical routers and switches, many hyper-visors do not support packet capture.

 - On routers and switches, packet capture must be setup for every port and/or route.
 Application interactions using ports/routes not setup will not be found.

 Another form of packet capture involves deploying agents on a specific server (or servers).
 Machine Packet Capture works in conjunction with agents deployed on each machine.
 These agents look at all networking traffic flowing between the operating system’s kernel, to and from the physical NIC card.

 Despite these limitations, packet capture can still be a useful discovery method when combined with other methodologies.

 Device42 will comprehensively discover your entire infrastructure leveraging all of auto-discovery methods described above, and automatically correlating the gathered information.
 Unlike many other products on the market, Device42 is also a comprehensive CMDB solution.